ryzenboi98/weather-api/README.md

 The `location` has to be the exact name of a village, town or city.
 <br/>
-The `country` has to be the exact name of a country or the country code, for example, `PT` for Portugal.
+The `country` has to be the exact name of a country.

 ### Request example
 You can test out a simple request using the following method